albert-ying/MethylGPT/README.md

 ## Contributing

-We greatly welcome contributions to scGPT.
+We greatly welcome contributions to methylGPT.
 Please submit a pull request if you have any ideas or bug fixes.
 We also welcome any issues you encounter while using scGPT.

 ## Acknowledgements